Overworking, screen fatigue, bad news in the world, health problems, relational conflicts, and missing loved ones can drain your soul of life.

 All through the Bible we see examples of a friend, prophet, or teacher providing ministry similar to what we now call spiritual direction.

 - Ruth and Naomi journeyed together to find Yahweh in a season of grief (Ruth 1:16-17).

 - David and Jonathan became soul friends, even though they were natural competitors (1 Samuel 18:1-3).

 - The Sons of Korah banded together to compose, pray, and sing Psalms of praise and lament and then they invited other people to join them (e.g., Psalms 42, 46, and 84).

-- Jesus spoke heart-to-heart with the Samaritan woman at the well and she drank the living water that flowed from his belly (John 4:4-42; 7:37-39).
+- Jesus spoke heart-to-heart with the Samaritan woman at the well and she drank the living water that he offered (John 4:4-42; 7:37-39).

 - Ananias ministered hospitality, listening, healing prayer, and encouragement to Saul (Paul) who just a few days earlier was prepared to kill him (Acts 9:10-18).